 Growing up, my favorite teacher was Mrs. Baker.
 I went to a small school, so she wore multiple hats.
 She was my English, media, newspaper and yearbook teacher, on top of being my cheer coach.
 We loved the days she didn’t remember she had her reading glasses on top of her head and searched the whole classroom for them.
 As my time in school ended, Mrs. Baker wanted to know what my future plans were in hopes I’d become a writer.
 Even though I wound up studying computer programming, I am sure Mrs. Baker would be happy to know that I continue to write.
 From the passion she ignited in me, I have written a children’s book and held a long, successful career in sales, thanks to the public speaking skills I learned in her class.

 No words or actions of mine are sufficient enough to repay a teacher when they’ve helped my child with a breakthrough or sparked their new life pursuit.
 Schools do so many things besides teaching subjects.
 They build friendships, confidence, and teach us how to interact with all the different people and perspectives we are surrounded by.

 Recently, I spent a couple of months providing several schools in my community with snack baskets for all their employees.
 Although it’s not enough, it was great to see their smiling faces every couple of weeks.
-They were very happy to have gifted cookies and chips.
-But mostly, I think they appreciated knowing we cared and support them.
+They were very happy to have been gifted cookies and chips, but mostly, I think they appreciated knowing we cared and support them.

 School staff members may be eligible to receive benefits from Flat Branch Home Loans and save on the home buying process.
 Find out more here.